UIUC-SINE/ipython-cells/README.md

 # ipython-cells

-iPython extension for executing cells Jupyter-style in .py files.
+IPython extension for executing cells Jupyter-style in .py files.
 Supports Jupyter and Spyder cell syntax.

-Brings the advantages of linear, selective-execution during development to iPython without the bloat of Jupyter.
+Brings the advantages of linear, selective-execution during development to IPython without the bloat of Jupyter.

-## Example
+#### Example

-Suppose we have a .py exported by Jupyter.
+We can execute the invidual cells in a `.py` file just like a Jupyter notebook.

 `example.py`